mk-fg/reliable-discord-client-irc-daemon/README.rst

 all-in-same-order-or-nothing posting, which - somewhat surprisingly - other discord clients seem to be quite sloppy about.

+If you have any questions or difficulty, or just want to test this script, here's an ad-hoc discord for that: https://discord.gg/s2fbWZD

 .. _Discord: http://discord.gg/
 .. _"guilds" in API docs: https://discordapp.com/developers/docs/resources/guild